Head Standard: Head succeeds

-The solution to the turning problem had already long been used in the ski industry, the used of carbon steel edges.
-Normally these were thin strips held onto the ski using small screws, but this was not suitable for the laminated design.
-Head designed a version with a flange that extended sideways about 1/5 of the way into the base of the ski.
-The edges were laid up and bonded into the base as the ski was being glued together.
-The new version not only fixed the problem of soft edges, but was found to greatly improve the overall performance of the ski as well.
+The solution to the turning problem had already been used in the ski industry: thin strips of carbon steel edges, bound to the ski with small screws.
+Head's laminated design would not accept screws, so he crafted steel edges with a flange that extended sideways about 1/5 of the way into the base of the ski.
+The edges were laid up and bonded into the base as the ski was glued together.
+The new version solved the problem of soft edges, and greatly improved the ski's overall performance as well.

 To solve the problem with sticking snow, Head adapted another solution being widely introduced in the industry.
-TEY, creators of the earlier Tru-Flex and Alu 60 designs, faced the same sticking problems and had started selling a self-adhesive celloid plastic sheet that could be used with any ski and eliminated the need for waxing.
+TEY, creators of the earlier Tru-Flex and Alu 60 designs, had been selling a self-adhesive celloid plastic sheet that could be used with any ski, eliminating the need for waxing.
 Head took this one step further, using a thicker phenolic plastic sheet and bonding it to the ski along with the other layers.

-By this point it was late in the spring of 1950, and Head took the prototypes to the only place left in the east with good snow, Tuckerman Ravine on Mount Washington in New Hampshire.
-Head knew that Taylor would be coming east, and arranged to meet him with a pair of the prototypes.
+In late spring of 1950, Head met Taylor with his prototypes at Tuckerman Ravine on Mount Washington in New Hampshire, the only place left in the east with good snow at that time.
 Taylor skied them for five days on all types of snow.
 Then Head asked him to really run them out at high speed, and they worked flawlessly.
-Head later noted "When I saw Clif coming at me, that fast and that surely, I knew deep inside that I had it."
+Head later noted that "When I saw Clif coming at me, that fast and that surely, I knew deep inside that I had it."